Brian-J-Wang/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 ## Page
-The page for this project can be found here: https://brian-j-wang.github.io/se_project_aroundtheus/
+This contains the build for.The page for this project can be found here: https://brian-j-wang.github.io/se_project_aroundtheus/

 ## Overview